pjkozlowskijr/Better-Call-Saul/README.md

 > "If you happen to make an epic fail and find yourself on the wrong side of the law, you know who to call."
 > -Saul Goodman

 The goal of this project is to recreate a lawfirm website based on provided screenshots of four webpages.
 The photos used for the website were also provided.
 All other aspects of the website had to be made from scratch.
-Our group decided to base our website on the lawfirm of Saul Goodman, one of TV's greatest lawyers from the show *Breaking Bad*.
+Our group decided to base our website on the lawfirm of Saul Goodman, one of TV's greatest lawyers from the shows *Breaking Bad* and *Better Call Saul*.

 ## Skills Used